2019 Gibraltar Darts Trophy

 The 2019 Gibraltar Darts Trophy is the thirteenth of thirteen PDC European Tour events on the 2019 PDC Pro Tour.
-The tournament is taking place at the Victoria Stadium, Gibraltar, from 27–29 September 2019.
+The tournament is taking place at the Victoria Stadium, Gibraltar, from 27 to 29 September 2019.
 It features a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen was the defending champion after defeating Adrian Lewis 8–3 in the previous year's final, but he lost in the third round 6–3 to Nathan Aspinall.

 Dave Chisnall hit his first European Tour nine-dart finish in his quarter-final against James Wade, which was the fifth European Tour nine-darter of 2019, equalling the record set in the inaugural year in 2012.

 Krzysztof Ratajski won his sixth PDC title, and his first on the European Tour, with an 8–2 win against Chisnall in the final.

 Prize money

 This is how the prize money is divided: